Middle Atlantic Conferences: Sports

 Member teams currently compete in 27 sports, 14 men's and 13 women's.
 The most recently added sports are men's and women's ice hockey and men's volleyball, all added for 2017–18.
 The MAC now sponsors all NCAA Division III sports except women's rowing.

 Middle Atlantic Conference

 The Middle Atlantic Conference combines schools from both the MAC Commonwealth and MAC Freedom and is currently used for cross country, football, women's golf, ice hockey, track & field (indoor / outdoor), swimming, men's volleyball, and wrestling.
-While the MAC officially sponsors ice hockey for both men and women, it does not conduct a conference tournament.
-All MAC ice hockey schools are also members of the United Collegiate Hockey Conference and compete for that conference's automatic bids to the D-III men's and women's tournaments.
-The MAC uses the regular-season results of UCHC games involving two MAC members to extrapolate a MAC champion (the same model used by the Ivy League, which has a similar relationship with ECAC Hockey).
+The MAC officially sponsored men's and women's ice hockey for many year but it wasn't until the addition of Neumann and Wilkes as affiliate members that the conference received an automatic qualifier for the NCAA Tournament.
+As a result, the first MAC ice hockey tournaments will take place in 2025.
+Previously, the MAC used the regular-season results of UCHC games involving all MAC members to extrapolate a MAC champion (the same model used by the Ivy League, which has a similar relationship with ECAC Hockey).